naif-sameer/my-programming-docs/docs/php/php-docs.md

 ### Name Spaces
-They allow for better oraganization by grouping classes that work together to perform a task.
+They allow for better organization by grouping classes that work together to perform a task.

 - They allow the same name to be used for more than one class.